peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 -   **Prerequisites:**
     This test depends on asset files that are **automatically generated** by the Layer 3 integration test.
 On a fresh clone, you must run `pdm run test-l3-default` once to bootstrap these assets.
 If the assets are not present, the test will be skipped.

-#### Statistical Analysis & Reporting Validation ⚠️ **NOT YET IMPLEMENTED**
+#### Statistical Analysis & Reporting Validation ⚠️ **IMPLEMENTATION IN PROGRESS**

-This is a planned standalone test (`validate_statistical_reporting.ps1`) that will provide bit-for-bit verification of the entire data analysis and aggregation pipeline.
+This standalone test (`validate_statistical_reporting.ps1`) will provide bit-for-bit verification of the entire data analysis and aggregation pipeline against GraphPad Prism.
 The test will use static, pre-generated mock LLM response files with sufficient replications to trigger full statistical analysis (ANOVA, post-hoc tests, Bayesian analysis), running the complete sequence of analysis and compilation scripts against known-good ground truth.

-**Current Status:** Described in documentation but script not yet created.
-This test will complement Layer 5 by validating the full statistical analysis pipeline when there are sufficient replications, while Layer 5 validates appropriate handling of insufficient data scenarios.
+**Current Status:** Implementation plan complete with Priority 1-3 statistical validation improvements applied to analysis scripts.
+Core algorithms enhanced with documented chance calculations, improved error handling, and validation logic.
+Ready for GraphPad Prism validation implementation.

 -   **To run the test (when implemented):**
     ```powershell